Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/08-session/03-jwt.md

 # JWT
 ---
-In this module we will write the code that will return a token in response to our sign in request.
+In this module, we will write the code that will return a token in response to our sign in request.

 <hr />